ptimoner/AMRemote/README.md

 Are currently available:
 - Standard replay with or without different travel times
-- Replay splitting the analysis by regions (appropriate for coverage analysis in large country).
+- Replay splitting the analysis by regions (appropriate for coverage analysis in large countries).

 You need to have the AccessMod image installed in the remote machine.